Interplay between non-Fermi liquid and non-Hermiticity: A multi-method study of non-Hermitian multichannel Kondo model: non-Hermitian nrg approach

 Utilizing the common eigensolvers as well as the non-Abelian symmetries, the NHMCK can be efficiently solved, as will be discussed below.

 Truncation is another key procedure in NRG calculations.
-In Hermitian cases, the usual scheme is just to drop out excited states higher than a energy cutoff \(E_{\rm k}\), keeping the lowest \(N_{\rm k}\) states.
+In Hermitian cases, the usual scheme is just to drop out excited states higher than an energy cutoff \(E_{\rm k}\), keeping the lowest \(N_{\rm k}\) states.
 For non-Hermitian cases, the eigenenergies are generally complex and the cutoff needs a careful benchmark.
 In Ref.~\cite{19td-1k9s}, several truncation schemes are discussed, and a ``LowRe'' scheme is demonstrated to yield the most stable and accurate numerical results given the cutoff \(N_{\rm k}\).
 This scheme sorts the eigenvalues primarily by their real parts \(\textrm{Re}(E)\) and secondarily by their imaginary parts \(\textrm{Im}(E)\).
-We adopt the same cutoff scheme in our calculations.
-However, beyond Ref.~\cite{19td-1k9s}, we focus on evaluating the thermodynamic quantities defined by Eq.\eqref{eqb74} with varying temperatures for both the \(\mathcal{PT}\)-asymmetric and symmetric cases.
+We adopt the same cutoff scheme in our calculations in the main text, and provide a basic convergence analysis on different truncation schemes as well as the discretization parameter \(\Lambda\) in Appendix.~\ref{convergence}.